Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Intelligence and law enforcement are two different worlds, okay?

-They had these pages for 10 years.
+Just like with the pagers, they had these pages for 10 years.

 They didn't know that they had bombs in them.

-So uh the Mossad were able to, you know, operate them and blow them up when they needed.
+So the Mossad were able to, you know, operate them and blow them up when they needed.

-Um law enforcement, your job is to put these guys in jail and then put them in front of a judge and prosecute them.
+Law enforcement, your job is to put these guys in jail and then put them in front of a judge and prosecute them.

-Intelligence and law enforcement, sometimes they have an aligned goal, but nine out of ten times two different worlds completely.
+Intelligence and law enforcement, sometimes they have an aligned goal, but nine out of ten times, two different worlds completely.

 Another thing that's also important for you guys to understand when it comes to intelligence versus law enforcement, law enforcement typically has to operate within the confinements of the law.